idirlab/freebases/README.md

 </tbody>
 </table>

-The experiments on triple classification were done using LibKGE framework. ([Broscheit et al.,2020](https://aclanthology.org/2020.emnlp-demos.22.pdf))
+The experiments on triple classification were done using the LibKGE framework. ([Broscheit et al.,2020](https://aclanthology.org/2020.emnlp-demos.22.pdf))

 ## Scripts